 Interestingly, we see that home trade tends be lower in more densely populated regions of Europe.
-We see this pattern at the European level in the so-called Blue Banana.15 We also see this pattern within some countries that are outside the Blue Banana.
-For instance, Madrid and Catalonia have the lowest home trade in Spain, while Warsaw and Athens have the lowest home trade in Poland and Greece.
+We see this pattern at the European level in the so-called Blue Banana.
+We also see this pattern within some countries that are outside the Blue Banana.